Drsheppard01/Anylinux-AppImages/docs/BUILDING.md

 ### _Sharun_

-There is a solution for this, made by @VHSGunzo called sharun:
+There is a solution for this, made by [VHSGunzo](https://github.com/vhsgunzo) called sharun:

 <https://github.com/VHSgunzo/sharun>

 - sharun is able to find all the libraries that your application needs, **including those that are dlopened**.
 It turns out that a lot of applications depend on dlopened libraries; those are the libraries that you cannot easily find with just `ldd`.
 Sharun uses a deployment script called `lib4bin` that has the strace mode; **that mode makes `lib4bin` open the application with strace to check all the dlopened libraries and then bundle them.**

-- sharun also detects and sets a ton of [env variables](https://github.com/VHSgunzo/sharun?tab=readme-ov-file#environment-variables-that-are-set-if-sharun-finds-a-directory-or-file.) that the application needs to work.
+- sharun also detects and sets a ton of [env variables](https://github.com/VHSgunzo/sharun?tab=readme-ov-file#environment-variables-that-are-set-if-sharun-finds-a-directory-or-file) that the application needs to work.

 - it also fixes the issue of `/proc/self/exe` being `ld-linux-x86-64.so.2` 👀 For this issue, what it does is it places all the shared libraries and binaries in `shared/{lib,bin}` and then hardlinks itself to the `bin` directory of our `AppDir`; then when you call `bin/app`, it automatically calls the bundled dynamic linker and runs the binary with the name of the hardlink, while giving the path to our bundled libraries with `--library-path`